Open Season (video game): Plot

 They encounter a squirrel called McSquizzy (Michael Gough) and his army of squirrels called the Furry Tail Clan (Carlos Alazraqui), who abuse them with nuts.
 Boog meets a few members of Elliot's herd: Giselle (Kari Wahlgren), a doe whom Elliot has a crush on, and Ian (Patrick Warburton), the head of the herd who hates Elliot.
 It's revealed that during this time of year, the Deer Games are held, with only one sport: Running.
 Elliot competes with Ian and wins the race, but he's kicked away by a jealous Ian as revenge.
 In the Timberline National Forest, Boog and Elliot help all kinds of animals with their tasks.
 The two meet McSquizzy again, who directs them to a shortcut: A mine.
-After riding through the mine in a minecart, Boog and Elliot continue their journey across a valley, and climb up a mountain, only to encounter Shaw, they escape the hunter by rolling down the hill in a big snow ball.
+After riding through the mine in a minecart, Boog and Elliot continue their journey across a valley, and climb up a mountain, only to encounter Shaw, they escape the hunter by rolling down the hill in a big snowball.
 They get to a beaver's dam, which Elliot claims is the way home.
 Not letting them cross, the two help the beavers find a missing piece for the dam: An outhouse.
 They find Boswell (Maurice LaMarche), trying to push the outhouse down from a hunting camp.
 Boog and Elliot jump onto it, and it quickly breaks and they ride it down the river rapids until they reach the dam.
 Boog quickly realizes that Elliot had never known how to go to Timberline because he'd asked some moles (since they're blind) for directions.
 Boog's weight causes the dam to break up.
 Having lost Elliot in the flood, Boog looks for shelter for the night.
 Boog enters Shaw's house, only to be confronted by Shaw himself.
 Shaw locks Boog in his basement but Boog eventually escapes, and encounters McSquizzy on a sign, who threatens to not show him the way back home if he doesn't help the animals during open season.
 Boog goes the right way, but he decides to go back and help the animals, suggesting to the wilds that they fight back.